 PERRLA: Pupils equal, round, and reactive to light and accommodation.

 PFT: Pulmonary function test.
-A test to evaluate the how well the lungs are functioning.
+A test to evaluate how well the lungs are functioning.

 - PERRLA: Pupils equal, round, and reactive to light and accommodation.

-- PMI: Point of maximum impulse of the heart when felt during examination, as in beats against the chest.
+- PMI: Point of the maximum impulse of the heart when felt during the examination, as in beats against the chest.

 - PMS: Premenstrual syndrome